Thursday, December 18, 2025

 The "Big 4" destinations for international students used to be pretty definitive - United States, United Kingdom, Australia, and Canada.
 The number is expanding and now includes 14 different countries and Canada may be slipping faster than the other 3 of the big 4.
 Affordability is a key issue, especially among Chinese students who are looking for educational opportunity as China's economy and job opportunity for young people declines.
 Other important factors include "linguistic familiarity, geographical proximity and - arguably - better employment and internship opportunities."

 Chinese students fueled graduate program enrollment in particular, which underwrote and supported domestic graduate students at U.S. institutions.
 The Chinese enrollment "grew from around 62,000 to over 317,000" from 2005 to 2019.
+Congress' scrutiny of Chinese graduate student enrollment threatened grad programs at Stanford, Carnegie Mellon, and others and Purdue may have withdrawn offers as a preemptive step to avoid further investigation.
 As of 2025, more Chinese students studied in countries outside the "Big 4" than any of their individual enrollments.
 If the international higher education espoused purpose was to increase access, competition from Asia and the Middle East is an indication that it worked.
 In numerous cases the founders of new institutions that are now competing with the "Big 4" were educated in U.S. institutions.
 They went back to their home countries as founders of new institutions and educational partnerships.

 For those committed to wholistic education and student affairs programs, the challenge is that sometimes internationals who studied in the U.S. didn't actually engage fully.
 Out of class engagement in U.S. institutions varies greatly by students' country origin and campus environment, an issue seldom addressed through intentional initiatives.
 Roberts & Ammigan (2014) assembled expert authors who contributed chapters advising education leaders on how to do a better job and perhaps it's time to take a deeper dive into how international students experience their days in the U.S. A brief introduction to Supporting International Students in U.S. Higher Education introduces this theory and practice informed resource.

 In a bizarre reversal of sentiment, Trump declared on Fox news that higher education should continue enrolling international students.
 His rationale - the financial gain they bring to budgets - nothing about the quality of the learning environment or knowledge diplomacy!
-Trump's changing stance, and contradiction of his appointees, cause international applicants to wonder where the US stands.
+Trump's changing stance, including additional restrictions for international travelers and contradiction of his appointees, cause international applicants to wonder where the US stands.
+Two thousand mathematicians signed a protest of meeting in the U.S., demonstrating fear of ICE detentions and other hostile experiences.
 The sad reality is that international students deserve to be treated as more than an financial commodity.
 Of particular note are J-1 and OPT visas, which are a highly valued for international students that granting of which can be unpredictable or exploitive.

 Wednesday, October 1, 2025